manasi1031/Simply-swimming/README.md

 Languages used:

+- Programming Languages:
     - HTML5:  Used to write the structure of the website.

-- CCS3: Used to style the website.
+    - CCS3 & Bootstrap: Used to style the website.
     - Javascript: Used to allow users to interact with web pages.
+    - Python and Django framework

 - Google fonts: Used as a font resource.

-- Font Awesome: Used as an icon library for social links.
+- Database framework: Postgres

 - Balsamiq: Used to create wireframes.